 Like symptoms for other mesothelioma types, these start mild and worsen over time.

 Symptoms of peritoneal mesothelioma often include:

 - High fever

 - Nausea and vomiting

-Other notable symptoms include:
+Other symptoms of pericardial mesothelioma may include:

 - Chest pain